merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 I would also suggest you to take look at [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk).
 It will almost certainly do a better job to estimate taxonomy (we are hoping to publish a small note with proper benchmarks on accuracy).
 The GitHub page of GTDB-Tk suggests that it requires ~100Gb of memory, ~27Gb of storage, and takes about ~1 hour per 1,000 genomes when using 64 CPUs.
 Anvi'o scg-taxonomy takes about 100Mb space on a laptop computer wiht 16Gb memory and 4 CPUs, and takes about 20 seconds to assign taxonomy to 1,000 genomes.
 Of course this time doesn't include standard items in anvi'o workflow that takes place before anvi'o scg-taxonomy but is required for it to run, such as the time it takes to create an anvi'o contigs database, running HMMs on it, etc. But regardless, you should always be extra careful with things that are fast.

-Both for `anvi-run-scg-taxonomy` and `anvi-estimate-scg-taxonomy` programs accept `--debug` flags.
+Both for `anvi-run-scg-taxonomy` and `anvi-estimate-genome-taxonomy` programs accept `--debug` flags.
 If things don't make sense, you should re-run these programs with the `--debug` flag to see additional information.

 This is an extremely new feature and we hope it will contribute to your journey in microbial 'omics and your anvi'o experience.
 Please keep in mind just like everyting in anvi'o, the evolution of this feature will be heavily influenced by your feedback and suggestions.
 Please let us know if something doesn't work for you!